fruether/MyProject/folder/README.md

 ### Inside Predicates

-Every predicate has a predicate description that informs the [predicates101meta](https://github.com/101companies/101worker/tree/master/modules/predicates101meta) module about the module name, the metadata as well as modul dependencies and the minmum and maximum arguments.
+Every predicate has a predicate description that informs the [predicates101meta](https://github.com/101companies/101worker/tree/master/modules/predicates101meta) module about the module name, the metadata as well as modul dependencies and the minimum and maximum arguments.
 Although it can depend on metadata there is right now no way to tell what metadata the predicates obtains.
 We decided against giving that option, because right now there is no use case where that option would be of any use.

 ```
 {